Expert Guide

 - Prospectus sections

-Mistakes often happen when the translator handles the words without understanding the function of the content.
-This creates a version that may look complete but does not fully protect the intended meaning.
+Mistakes often happen when the translator handles the words without understanding the function of the document.
+The result may look complete, but it may not protect the intended financial meaning.

 Terminology Drift